 What is block play?
 In this episode Colin and guests discuss what block play looks like in early childhood education now - and find out more about the difference it can make to children's learning and development.
 How is playing with wooden blocks relevant to young children now?
 And what space and resources do early years settings and schools need to encourage young children's block play?

-Guests: Lauren Gray, Paula Phillips, Jane Whinnett MBE
+Guests: Lauren Gray, Paula Lester (previous surname Phillips), Jane Whinnett MBE

 Released May 2023.